Templarian/journal-generator/README.md

 Use the issues tab to request new templates.
 Explain the new template request or upload an image.

-For templates with dynamic text include a default value and placement information.
+For templates with dynamic text use the export accessible from the dropdown to generate the JSON.

-**Note:** All templates need a base grid type (inch, cm, or mm).
-Offset values use this as their unit of measure.
+**Note:** All templates need a base grid measurement (inch, cm, or mm).
+Text values use this as their unit of measure.
 Page number placement will vary slightly based on this value.

+## Templates

+All templates are stored in black and white.
+Use the tint feature to shift the color profile.

 ## Source